Butterfly Symbolism and Meanings

 In Brief

 Butterflies have various symbolic meanings and associations across the world.
-They have an everlasting significance, and have always been a meaningful symbol regardless of the time period or culture they’re viewed in.
+In this way, they have an everlasting significance, and have always been a meaningful symbol regardless of the time period or culture they’re viewed in.